-XXXX College Nurse Anesthesia Program is my first choice among DNP programs for various reasons, including the location not far from my family and community support base.
-I appreciate the small class size of Nurse Anesthesia classes at XXXX College and the many clinical sites and an advanced simulation lab.
+XXXX College Nurse Anesthesia Program is my first choice among DNP programs for several reasons, including the location near my family and community support base.
+I appreciate the small class size of Nurse Anesthesia classes at XXXX College, the many clinical sites, and the advanced simulation lab.
 I also understand the spirit driving the free food pantry and career closet.
-Finally, I like the fact that the first year is entirely online, with the didactic portion of the class shared with the XXXX Nurse Anesthesia program so that I will also get the chance to interact with and learn from other SRNAs.
+Finally, I like that the first year is entirely online, with the didactic portion of the class shared with the XXXX Nurse Anesthesia program so that I will also get the chance to interact with and learn from other SRNAs.

-A bilingual Latina from most humble beginnings, I have been inspired by many excellent teachers I have been blessed to have.
+A bilingual Latina from most humble beginnings, many excellent teachers have inspired me and I have been blessed to have them.
 They encouraged me to apply myself to my studies, achieve a fulfilling career, and contribute to my community.
-It was difficult, coming from a poor urban area where very few even attended, much less graduated from college.
-My family always told me that I wouldn’t make it to college because no one else in our family had done so.
-With the demands of a full-time job, full-time course load, no support system, being a teenage mother, and the financial responsibilities both at home and in school – my grades suffered at first until my time management skills improved and I learned how to balance my responsibilities.
+It was difficult, coming from a poor urban area where very few attended, much less graduated from college.
+My family always told me I wouldn’t make it to college because no one else in our family had done so.
+With the demands of a full-time job, full-time course load, no support system, being a teenage mother, and financial responsibilities at home and in school – my grades suffered at first until my time management skills improved, and I learned how to balance my responsibilities.

 Thank you for considering my application to Nurse Anesthesia at XXXX.